-I have a number of clients with insomnia who would disagree with this ad, because they manage to fight sleep every night.
+I have some clients with insomnia who would disagree with this ad because they manage to fight sleep every night.
 The difference with falling asleep on the road and in bed is the intent though.
-A driver who is trying to stay awake will drift off to sleep, and a person who is trying hard to fall asleep in bed will stay awake.
+A driver who is trying to stay awake will drift off to sleep, and a person who is working hard to fall asleep in bed will stay awake.
 The reason that most people with insomnia can’t sleep is due to hyper-arousal rather than sleep pressure, and they are more likely to benefit from winding down before sleep or meditating rather than exercising more.

-I’m generally pretty active, and also play organised sport three times a week, so what I’ve decided to do rather than split it into a week of inactivity followed by a week of activity is monitor my steps each day using a Misfit Ray activity tracker, and compare the 7 most active days to the 7 least active days.
+I’m generally pretty active and also play organised sport three times a week.
+Rather than trying to stop exercise altogether, what I’ve decided to do is monitor my steps each day using a Misfit Ray activity tracker, and compare the 7 most active days to the 7 least active.